anjayc/normalize-stripe-emails/README.md

 * supports manual approval of changes (with `--oversight` flag)
 * supports test data generation (with `--testdata` flag)
 * supports "test mode", in which changes are not pushed to stripe (with `--testmode` flag)
+* test mode can also be used to create a mapping, if you'd rather not replace customer data, and would instead like to access it using an external record of lowercase emails
 * creates mapping of original emails to new ones, exported to a csv
 * if your customer uses different account and billing emails, this will only change their account email